-Additional information may be found in the Assistant Vice President for Student Affairs Office or at www.southeastern.edu/admin/stu dev/
+Additional information may be found in the Dean of Students Office or at www.southeastern.edu/admin/stu_dev/

 Tobacco Free Policy

 Purpose - Southeastern Louisiana University is committed to promoting and maintaining a healthy and academic environment.
 To enable the University to fulfill this commitment and to be in compliance with Louisiana Act 211, it is necessary that a policy be implemented to provide a tobacco free environment.
 This policy becomes effective August 1, 2014.